carlhuda/janus/README.markdown

     echo color desert  > ~/.vimrc.local
     echo color molokai > ~/.gvimrc.local

+If you want to add additional Vim plugins you can do so by adding a Rakefile to your home directory and running rake from your home directory instead of in .vim:

+    load '.vim/Rakefile'

+    Dir.chdir(".vim")

+    vim_plugin_task "zencoding", "git://github.com/mattn/zencoding-vim.git"
+    vim_plugin_task "minibufexpl", "git://github.com/fholgado/minibufexpl.vim.git"

+    task :default => [
+      :update_docs,
+      :link_vimrc
+    ]

 ## Updating to the latest version

 To update to the latest version of the distribution, just run `rake`